sebinm/sebinm/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my happiness
-- 🌱 I’m currently learning ...
-JavaScript
+- 🌱 I’m currently learning JavaScript
-- 👯 I’m looking to collaborate on ..
-React.js
+- 👯 I’m looking to collaborate on React.js
-- 🤔 I’m looking for help with ...
-React.js
+- 🤔 I’m looking for help with React.js
-- 💬 Ask me about ...
-Anything
+- 💬 Ask me about Anything
-- 📫 How to reach me: ...
-[LinkedIn Profie](https://www.linkedin.com/in/tonu-sebastian-831a09145/)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/tonu-sebastian-831a09145/)
-- 😄 Pronouns: ...
-He/Him
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
-I like table tennis
+- ⚡ Fun fact: I like table tennis